BERT, GPT, T5: Three Bets That Shaped Today's LLMs

 Dilemma: Consolidating to a single encoder-decoder (T5) would simplify maintenance but lose BERT's strong classification accuracy.
 Switching to a GPT-style decoder-only model could handle both tasks via prompting, but the team worried about classification precision.

-Decision: They migrated to a fine-tuned Llama 3 8B model that handled both classification (via constrained generation) and response drafting in a single forward pass.
+Decision: They migrated to a fine-tuned Llama-3 8B model that handled both classification (via constrained generation) and response drafting in a single forward pass.

 How: The team formatted ticket classification as a text completion task with constrained output tokens (category names only), then generated draft responses conditioned on the predicted category.
 Both tasks ran on the same model with different prompt templates.